spree/spree/guides/content/integration/consuming.md

 The synchronous response must contain at minimum the _message_id_ of the message that was processed, and may contain any / all of the following optional fields:

 * _messages_ - An array of new messages that should be accepted onto the internal queue of the Integrator as a result of the message being processed, for example the Mandrill endpoint consumes the _new:order_ message and generates an _order:confirmation:sent_ message as a result.
+For details on the specific fields required please review ["Pushing Messages"](/integration/push/).
 * _events_ - An array of new events which should be logged as a result of the message being processed.

 <pre class="headers"><code>Synchronous Response</code></pre>
 <%= json :sync_message_response %>

 A synchronous response may also include any additional attributes with the JSON response, which will be persisted for logging and diagnostic purposes.

 ### Asynchronous Response